upstash/react-redis-cli/README.md

-# React Redis ClI for Upstash Redis
+# React Redis CLI for Upstash Redis

 `@upstash/react-redis-cli` is a React component that provides a CLI interface to interact with Upstash Redis.